 Fannie Mae is a nickname for the Federal National Mortgage Association (FNMA), which was chartered by Congress in 1938 to be a source of affordable financing.
 Fannie buys 30-year, fixed Conventional loans for single-family homes.
 Fannie also supports financing for multi-family homes.

 The name "Fannie Mae mortgages" generally refers to Conventional loans that meet the credit, income, and financial standards that make them eligible to be purchased by Fannie Mae.
 These mortgages can also be called "conforming loans."

 What is Freddie Mac?

-Freddie Mac is a nickname for the Federal Home Loan Mortgage Corporation (FHLMC) which was chartered by Congress in 1970 to be an additional source of affordable financing.
-Like Fannie Mae, Freddie Mac focuses on buying mortgages for single family homes that conform to its credit, income, and financial standards while also supporting financing for multi-family homes.
-There are some differences in the standards Fannie and Freddie use to decide which mortgages are eligible for purchase too.
+Freddie Mac is a nickname for the Federal Home Loan Mortgage Corporation (FHLMC), which was chartered by Congress in 1970 to be an additional source of affordable financing.
+Like Fannie Mae, Freddie Mac focuses on buying mortgages for single-family homes that conform to its credit, income, and financial standards while also supporting financing for multi-family homes.
+There are some differences in the standards that Fannie and Freddie use to decide which mortgages are eligible for purchase, too.

 What is Ginnie Mae?

 Ginnie Mae is the nickname of the Government National Mortgage Association (GNMA), which was created in 1968 when Fannie Mae was divided into two organizations.
-At this time, Fannie Mae turned its focus to purchasing conventional loans and Ginnie Mae was created to purchase government-back mortgages.
+At that time, Fannie Mae turned its focus to purchasing Conventional loans, and Ginnie Mae was created to purchase government-backed mortgages.
 Ginnie Mae’s parent agency is the U.S. Department of Housing and Urban Development (HUD).